Comprehensive Plan Amendment

 - New designations should be of a size, type, or design to provide a harmonious transition between existing designations.

-If a private person or persons seeks to amend the Plan, they can submit the application to Amend the Comprehensive Plan.
-Please note that if the proposed amendment would result in an increase in the potential densities or intensities of uses for an area of two thousand (2,000) acres or more, the application can be accepted by the Development Services Department for consideration only from January 1 to the last business day in August of any year.
-All major amendments will be considered at a single public hearing by the Board of Supervisors in December.
+- The Board of Supervisors will consider the request during a second public hearing.
+The decision of the Board is final.
+If approved, the new Comprehensive Plan designation and/or classification will be effective 30-days following the Board of Supervisors hearing.
+Please note that if the proposed amendment would result in an increase in the potential densities or intensities of uses for an area of two thousand (2,000) acres or more, the application can only be accepted by the Development Services Department for consideration from January 1 to the last business day in August of any year.
+All major amendments must be considered at a single public hearing by the Board of Supervisors in December.